hkurokawa/code-review-as-journey/presentation.md

 - Is it handling errors?
 - Does it work even with no data?
-- Is it using the progress indicator properly?

-Tips to check

   - add debug code directly
-- use `delay` of Observable
   - Airplane mode

 ^
 Next topic is more troublesome.
-Only showing data is not everything.
+1,2.Only showing data is not everything.
 We should handle various errors or empty state.
-So even if the data is displaied normally, we should check if those handling works.
-To check the error handling, we may need to add some changes or use some settings of emulator to debug like Airplane mode
+2-2.To check the error handling, we may need to add some changes or use some settings of emulator to debug like Airplane mode So even if the data is displaied normally, we should check if those handling works.

+[.build-lists: true]

 ---

 # Lifecycle

 - Does it work after returning from the home screen?
-- Does it work on screen rotation?
+- Does it work after screen rotation?
 - Does it work after the process was killed?
 - Does it manage the Disposable or Closable at the right timing
 - Can it handle buttons being tapped very fast?